sfc-gh-bhess/st_spcs/README.md

 data share, and an account with Snowpark Container Services enabled.

-1. Follow the "Common Setup" [here](https://docs.snowflake.com/en/LIMITEDACCESS/snowpark-containers/tutorials/common-setup)
+1. Follow the "Common Setup" [here](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1)
 2. In a SQL Worksheet, execute `SHOW IMAGE REPOSITORIES` and look for the entry for `TUTORIAL_DB.DATA_SCHEMA.TUTORIAL_REPOSITORY`.
    Note the value for `repository_url`.
-3. In the main directory of this repo, execute
+3. In the main directory of this repo, execute `./configure.sh`.
-   `make configure`.
 Enter the URL of the repository that you noted in step 2 for the repository.
 Enter the name of the warehouse you set up in step 1 (if you followed the directions, it would be `tutorial_warehouse`).